maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW5/HW5-report.md

 ##### Explanation

-The code utilizes the pandas, matplotlib, and seaborn libraries to analyze and visualize population data from the year 2008.
+The code utilizes the Pandas, Matplotlib, and Seaborn libraries to analyze and visualize population data from the year 2008.
 The data, contained in a CSV file, is loaded into a Pandas DataFrame.
-The population values for 2008 are extracted and converted into millions for more intuitive presentation.
+The population values for 2008 are extracted and converted into millions for a more intuitive presentation.
 The code then creates two separate plots.

 The first plot is a histogram, generated using Matplotlib, to depict the distribution of population values in 2008.
 This histogram is divided into 50 bins to provide a detailed view of the data distribution.
 This code generates a histogram, with proper title and labels.